Cantina Madonna delle Grazie

 It’s in the defining terroir aspects where it becomes a little more challenging to navigate, especially with Campania historically suffering more than many wine regions from too much misinformation concerning its geologic setting, and how heterogeneous it can be.
 Since geology was already touched on in the first part of this section (Lay of the Land) we’ll start there.
 But first, I’d like to point out that many old books and articles written by wine journalists on Taurasi appear to be vagulely researched (if researched at all beyond a few cantinas) from a geological standpoint; so I suggest sticking to the most recent material that’s begun to set it straight.
 Somehow it was either overlooked, not talked about much until recently, or writers simply preferred the sexy and simple narrative of lumping everything into the volcanic arena—like many used to do when speaking of the “granite hill of Hermitage,” which only represents about 15% of the geological setting of that hill.

 Another perspective I’ve gained in my years traveling through less-dissected wine regions is that the growers who own the land largely misunderstand the geological setting of their vineyards; but who can blame them, they’re farmers not geologists.
-(To be clear, I’ m not a geologist, but merely an obsessive, neurotic wine importer with a particular penchant for rock and geology since I first visited Mount Rushmore when I was four and got my mom to buy me a box of minerals and rocks glued to cardboard backing while my siblings bought plastic dinosaurs.
-I was also obsessed with seashells… It has been part of the narrative of our company’s educational seminars and programs since we started working with wine imports in 2008.)
+(To be clear, I’ m not a geologist, but merely an obsessive, neurotic wine importer with a particular penchant for rock and geology.)
 I’ve witnessed firsthand while traveling for some years with geologists in Europe that most winegrowers don’t really know what they’ve got from a scientific perspective, not only geologically, but also viticulturally and enologically.
 The historical knowledge of winegrowing is a millennia of observation applied in a practical way, not so much a technical one.

 Volcanic Origins: A Misunderstanding?

 Both Taurasi and Vulture can relate to some degree on the volcanic origin of much of their soil and bedrock.
 However, to claim that Taurasi is a “volcanic wine region” would be like saying that Sancerre is a silex wine region.
 Of course, specific areas of Sancerre do have a lot of silex (in English we call it chert, or flint), but there are more calcareous marine sediments—limestone.
 The volcanic elements in Taurasi are often stated to have come from an extinct volcano, but the blanket of volcanic deposits that cover some areas with limestone bedrock may have come from a series of Campanian volcanoes, not just one.
 According to Paolo Giannandrea, Professor of geology from the University of Basilicata, a local authority on Monte Vulture, believes the culprits are likely Vesuvius, which is not extinct, and/or local eruptive centers.
 He also states that the Phlegraean fields (a super volcano bordering Naples) and Roccamonfina, to the north can’t yet be ruled out.
-(This information is likely to be updated soon after Paolo has more time to investigate.
-This information will be ongoing and updated as needed.)
 If one speaks of all seventeen communes of Taurasi, the majority of land is on limestone bedrock while the fifteen communes of Aglianico del Vulture are principally volcanic-derived soil and bedrock.

 The average annual temperatures are similar in both areas, though Vulture has slightly cooler winters than Taurasi.
 But their rates of precipitation pose one considerable difference between them.
 In Taurasi’s western end, next to Avellino, the average rainfall is 775mm per year, the same as Beaune, in France, or Sonoma, in California.
 The Taurasi village has 711mm and some higher altitude sites perhaps a little more or less.
 Venosa, the capital of Vulture, has a meager 532mm, the same as Australia’s Adelaide, or even less than Tunis, in northern Africa.
 (It’s a good thing that Vulture maintains some water retentive clay soils.)
 November has the biggest rainfall for both, which may present a challenge for the late-ripening Aglianico, especially in the higher elevation sites, with Taurasi at a slight disadvantage compared to similar altitude sites in Vulture.
 Each site and its specific microclimate will present a different result.
 With more variations in Taurasi, some less-exposed or with completely different exposures (unlike Vulture where almost all sites have open exposures), one could theorize that there would be greater disparity between the subregions and specific vineyards in Taurasi than those within Vulture.

-Once you feel like you’ve waded through the mess I’ve presented, you end up out of the rabbit hole and staring down a cliff with no bottom in sight.
-Now we must consider each individual estate, their specific terroirs and the choices made: how they work the land, biotype or clone selection, vine age, vineyard culture and treatments, soil amendments (and don’t wrinkle your nose at this one because even organic, biodynamic and “natural wine” producers do it, they just don’t want to talk about it), picking times, extractions, aging time and vessel makeup and size, filtrations, additives, and on and on.
+Once you feel like you’ve waded through the mess I’ve presented, you may feel like you’ve end up out of the rabbit hole and staring down a cliff with no bottom in sight.
+Now we must consider each individual estate, their specific terroirs and the choices made: how they work the land, biotype or clone selection, vine age, vineyard culture and treatments, soil amendments (organic, biodynamic and “natural wine” included), picking times, extractions, aging time and vessel makeup and size, filtration, additives, and on and on.

 Terroir and the Winegrower Influence